hubmapconsortium/portal-ui/README.md

 ### Storybook
 To start storybook locally run `npm run storybook`.

+To view the production storybook visit [chromatic](https://main--60e472b3f21a0d003bd71f2f.chromatic.com).
+To view the latest published storybook on a given branch, visit `https://<branch>--60e472b3f21a0d003bd71f2f.chromatic.com`.
+Replace <branch> with the designated branch.

 ## Build, tag, and deploy
 We plan to release new images Mondays and Wednesdays, and these are deployed to production the following day.
 [More details](README-deploy-qa.md#readme).